webida/webida-client/common/src/webida/server-api-0.1-lib/webida-service-api-0.1/docs/WfsApi.md

-Copy to given path. works like cp -r command, with some funny options Copying a dir on to existing file will return error Copying from sockets, fifo, .. and any other type of file system object is not supported.
+Copy to given path. works like cp -r command, with some funny options Copying a dir on to existing file will return error if removeExisting is false Copying from sockets, fifo, .. and any other type of file system object is not supported.

 ### Example
 ```javascript